jpadilla/django-rest-framework-jwt/README.md

 ```

 ## Refresh Token
-If `JWT_ALLOW_TOKEN_REFRESH` is True, issued tokens can be "refreshed" to obtain a new brand token with renewed expiration time.
+If `JWT_ALLOW_REFRESH` is True, issued tokens can be "refreshed" to obtain a new brand token with renewed expiration time.
 Add a URL pattern like this:
 ```python
     url(r'^api-token-refresh/', 'rest_framework_jwt.views.refresh_jwt_token'),
 ```